 Admittedly, the process for collecting on freight damage claims is more complicated than it probably needs to be, but that shouldn’t keep you from collecting what you’re owed.
-If you’re ready to stop loosing money on claims collections, take a look at our top tips for being successful.
+If you’re ready to stop losing money on claims collections, take a look at our top tips for being successful.

 Document your freight before it’s shipped

 If you’re not already in the habit of documenting your freight before sending it off to the carrier, you should make it a priority.
 To do this, just snap a picture or two of your freight after it has been packed onto a pallet and wrapped, then catalog the pictures according to your shipping or pro number.
 An automatic dimensioner like the FS 5000 will document and catalog your freight automatically while it’s being weighed and measured, making the process quick and easy, and allowing you to pull a report on each shipment whenever it’s needed.

 When making a damage claim, the initial burden of proof lies with the claimant, who is responsible for proving that the shipment was in good condition at origin, damaged condition at destination, and the amount of damages sustained.
 After proving these elements, the burden of defending against the claim shifts to the carrier.